CarbonPackages/Carbon.Compression/README.md

 Carbon.Compression Package for Neos CMS
 =======================================

 This package enables gzip/deflate compression for the Neos output (borrowed from [c0necto/neos-compressor](https://github.com/c0necto/neos-compressor)).
 Additionally, the head and body section HTML of the `Neos.Neos:Page` prototype is being minified using pure regex.
 The regex can be adjusted in [Settings.yaml](Configuration/Settings.yaml).
-The difference between the minification from this package and `wyrihaximus/html-compress` is, that this package inserts a blank space between the tags.
+The difference between the minification from this package and `wyrihaximus/html-compress` is that this package inserts a blank space between the tags.
 This behavior prevents some browser bugs, especially Safari and SVG issues.

 Installation